Ahom language: History

 The Ahom people and their language originated in Yunnan in south-west China.
 They migrated from the border between northern Vietnam and the Guangxi province of China, to the Hukawng Valley, along the upper reaches of the Chindwin river, northern Burma.
-In the 13th century, they crossed the Patkai Range. and settled in the Brahmaputra river valley, in Northeast India.
+In the 13th century, they crossed the Patkai Range. and settled in the Brahmaputra River valley, in Northeast India.
 After increasing their power in Upper Assam, the Ahom people extended their power to the south of the river Brahmaputra and east of the river Dikho, which corresponds to the modern day districts of Dibrugarh and Sibsagar, Assam, where the Ahom still reside today.
 Tai-Ahom was the exclusive court language of the Ahom kingdom, where it was used to write state-histories or 'Buranjis'.

 In the 16th and 17th centuries, the small Ahom community expanded their rule dramatically toward the west and they successfully saw off challenges from the Mughal Empire and other invaders.
 The rapid expansion resulted in the Ahom people becoming a small minority in their own kingdom, of which they kept control.
 During the 17th century, the Assamese language entered the Ahom court and co-existed with the Tai-Ahom for some time before finally replacing it.
 Eventually the Ahom peasants too adopted the Assamese language over the Ahom language for secular purposes, while Ahom was restricted to religious use by Ahom priests.
 The everyday usage of Ahom language ceased completely by the early 19th century.
 Although the language is no longer spoken, the exhaustive 1795 Ahom-Assamese lexicon known as the Bar Amra preserves the lexical forms of the language towards the end of the Ahom Kingdom.

 The language today is used chiefly for liturgical purposes, and is no longer used in daily life.
 While the written language (and ritualistic chants) survive in a vast number of written manuscripts, Ahom is therefore usually regarded as a dead language.
 It retains cultural significance and is used for religious chants and to read literature.
 This is complicated however by the fact that the phonology with its tone system has been completely lost, because the Ahom script does not mark tone and under-specifies vowel contrasts, which obscures the meaning of words as tones are important to distinguish the meaning of words in tonal languages.

 Translation efforts

-Unfortunately, fabricated samples of the Ahom script delayed translation of legitimate Ahom texts.
+Fabricated samples of the Ahom script delayed translation of legitimate Ahom texts.
 Several publications were created based on the fabricated samples, leading to incorrect grammatical analysis and dictionary resources that acted as a barrier to future researchers.
 A later translation of Ahom Buranji, a major Ahom script was provided by Golap Chandra Barua, the same man responsible for fabricating samples of translated Ahom script.
 It was discovered years later, by Professor Prasert na Nagara, that the translation was unreliable.
 Despite these difficulties, along with the lack of native speakers and specific text, studies in Ahom have prevailed, and certain available scripts have been translated and transliterated, using known words, characters and context.